-Question Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible CHILD LABOR & ACCEPTABLE CONDITIONS OF WORK IN EL SALVADOR AND THE PHIL PPINES conditions in these countr a) In which sectors are che does this correlate with working? b) What are typical hours What are typical wage hazards, for both child c) Is child labor occurring d) Are there regional and and unacceptable come e) What are the qualities child labor and unacceptable come f) What factors affect be unacceptable condition available that could he conditions? hildren working in El Salvador and the Philippines?
-How h the sectors in which women entrepreneurs are of children's and women's work in these sectors? s and working conditions, including occupational ren and women? year-round or is it seasonal/intermittent? /or sectoral differences in terms of where child labor ditions of work are found? or characteristics of children and women engaged in ptable working conditions?
-Are there other significant d to gender, age, etc. in the nature and incidence of ptable conditions of work across sectors? havior change in situations involving child labor and ns of work?
-What social protection services are elp prevent child labor and unacceptable working X X literature review; consultations with government and non- governmental stakeholders; focus groups with women, interviews with children, observations ITES/LTES initiatives? a) At what point do childen the businesses? b) What is the nature and of work in women's en a business (to account labor and unacceptable conditions of work in WEE ren and households become exposed to or involved in l incidence of child labor and unacceptable conditions terprises or in households where women open and run for children offsetting household chores or caretaking X Literature review ITEs & Grameen - Id dynamics influence the incidence of child labor and ns of work in WEE initiatives?
+Questi on Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible CHILD LABOR & ACCEPTABLE CONDITIONS OF WORK IN EL SALVADOR AND THE PHILIPPINES 11.
+Wi con a) nat is the incidence and nature of child labor and unacceptable working in these countries?
+In which sectors are children working in El Salvador and the Philippines?
+How does this correlate with the sectors in which women entrepreneurs are working?
+What are typical hours of children's and women's work in these sectors?
+What are typical wages and working conditions, including occupational hazards, for both children and women?
+Is child labor occurring year-round or is it seasonal/intermittent?
+Are there regional and/or sectoral differences in terms of where child labor and unacceptable conditions of work are found?
+What are the qualities or characteristics of children and women engaged in child labor and unacceptable working conditions?
+Are there other significant differences with regard to gender, age, etc. in the nature and incidence of X X literature review; consultations with government and non-governmental stakeholders; focus groups with women, interviews with children, observations ITEs/LTEs f) child labor and unacceptable conditions of work across sectors?
+What factors affect behavior change in situations involving child labor and unacceptable conditions of work?
+What social protection services are available that could help prevent child labor and unacceptable working conditions?
+12. Wł nat is the nature of child labor and unacceptable conditions of work in WEE Х Literature ITEs & iatives? review Grameen a) At what point do children and households become exposed to or involved in the businesses? b) c) What is the nature and incidence of child labor and unacceptable conditions of work in women's enterprises or in households where women open and run a business (to account for children offsetting household chores or caretaking while women run their business) specifically?
+How do intra-household dynamics influence the incidence of child labor and unacceptable conditions of work in WEE initiatives?

-Que stion Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible e f level, household status (e.g., head of household), business skills and experience, and/or access to labor-saving technologies, etc. affect children's involvement in exploitive work?
-What incentives/disincentives do women and families have to use their children in their business or to help offset other chores or responsibilities typically managed by women, including child care?
-In general, what are the positive or negative effects of children's involvement on the businesses' growth, profitability and sustainability?
-What factors encourage behavior change in situations involving child labor v and acceptable conditions of work in WEE initiatives?
-What is the level of awareness regarding child labor and acceptable conditions of work among women entrepreneurs, men, and children in the sectors where hildren are working?
-X x literature review; consultations with government and non- governmental stakeholders; focus groups with women and men, interviews with children ITES/LTES Vhat actions, if any, do women entrepreneurs take with regard to child labor and inacceptable conditions of work? Х х literature review; ITEs/LTEs
+Questi on Desk Research (DR) Field Research (FR) Method for Collecting Person (s) Responsible d) What drives child labor and unacceptable conditions of work in women's enterprises? e) How do factors such as children's age, gender, socio-economic status, and ethnicity affect their involvement in exploitive work in these enterprises? f) How do factors such as their mother's type/size of business, her educational level, household status (e.g., head of household), business skills and experience, and/or access to labor-saving technologies, etc. affect children's involvement in exploitive work? g) What incentives/disincentives do women and families have to use their children in their business or to help offset other chores or responsibilities typically managed by women, including child care? h) In general, what are the positive or negative effects of children's involvement on the businesses' growth, profitability and sustainability? i) What factors encourage behavior change in situations involving child labor and acceptable conditions of work in WEE initiatives? wo rat is the level of awareness regarding child labor and acceptable conditions of rk among women entrepreneurs, men, and children in the sectors where ldren are working?
+X X literature review; consultations with government and non- governmental stakeholders; focus groups with women and men, interviews with children ITEs/LTEs nat actions, if any, do women entrepreneurs take with regard to child labor and acceptable conditions of work? Х Х literature review; ITEs/LTEs